 Both FxPro and Admiral Markets offer email support.

 Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either FxPro or Admiral Markets.
 We can get straight to the point, saving us time and frustration.

 Both FxPro and Admiral Markets offer phone support.

 Lets see how FxPro and Admiral Markets customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
-This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if FxPro and Admiral Markets are highly regulated is not a hard task.
-The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that FxPro or Admiral Markets have these in place please be extremely cautious before you proceed with them.
+Only submit your bank card information or invest money on financially regulated websites.
+It would help if you made sure with certainty that your money is held with a regulated brokerage.
+Checking whether FxPro and Admiral Markets are regulated is not a hard task.
+The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that FxPro or Admiral Markets have these in place, please be extremely cautious before you proceed with them.

 We compare FxPro Vs Admiral Markets financial regulation and licensing side by side below.